 Secondly, land is visible.
 This means that the owner of the land is known or can be identified.
 As the tax base is visible, evasion is relatively difficult.
 Thirdly, the use of LBF by local authorities reduces their overreliance on intergovernmental transfers.
 The effect of this may be greater autonomy of local governments and the adaptation of development plans to suit local circumstances.
-In the support of the support of
+It